 Resembling the Renaissance palaces of Italy, Kórnik Castle is a stunner that will appeal to all castle enthusiasts.
 Surrounded by a water moat and accessed through a bridge, the castle rises out of the water like something out of a fairy tale.
 It also comes with the ghost of a woman searching for her beloved.

-The castle, originally built by the Górka family in the 14th century, was remodelled extensively by subsequent owners.
-The castle got a Renaissance makeover during the 16th century, a French-inspired facelift during the 18th century and English neo-Gothic touches in the 19th century.
+The Kónik Castle, originally built by the Górka family in the 14th century, was remodelled extensively by subsequent owners.
+The castle got a Renaissance makeover during the 16th century.
+Then a French-inspired facelift during the 18th century.
+Additional English neo-Gothic touches were added during the 19th century.

-Unlike many other castles in Poland, Kórnik avoided destruction during the war and was donated to the state by the last owner in 1924.
+Unlike many other castles in Poland, Kórnik avoided destruction during the war.
+The castle’s last owner donated Kórnik Castle to the state in 1924.
 During its lifetime, its owners entertained King Henry III of France in 1574 and King Zygmunt III (Sigismund III Vasa) in 1623.

 Love reading about castles?
 You might like the Ajuda National Palace in Lisbon!